rathboma/rathboma.github.com/_posts/2013-05-31-hadoop-resources---books.md

 ---
-title: Hadoop Resources - Books
+title: 15+ Great Books for Hadoop
 layout: post
 description: A compilation of books for Hadoop and related projects (hive, pig, hbase, etc).
 subject: hadoop